John Colverson MA, UKCP(reg.) BPC(reg.) Jungian Analysis and Psychotherapy in Brighton, Sussex, and Online

 Eating disorders covers a spectrum from anorexia through bulimia and binge eating to compulsive eating.
 I have experience of working with all aspects of this spectrum, and people can occupy different places on it over time.
 I mostly see people suffering from anorexia, binge eating and bulimia, but I have also worked with compulsive eaters.

 I offer treatment for eating disorders in my Brighton and Hove practice.
 The treatment I offer aims to address the underlying issues, not just the symptoms.
 Body image distortion is often an aspect of eating disorders, particularly in anorexia, which is an issue we will address.
-I am particularly interested in the treatment of and recovery from eating disorders, and it is an issue I have written about (see side panel).
+I am particularly interested in the treatment of and recovery from eating disorders, and it is an issue.
 Eating disorders involve a disordered relationship with food, such that the food plays a role in the life of the individual which is not, or is not solely, one of nutrition.

 Depression is a condition which can effect us all at some time in our lives.
 Sometimes unexpected events plunge us into the depths of depression for a while until we manage to eventually surface again.
 For other people depression is an ongoing reality with which they struggle.
 I have long experience of providing treatment for depression.